AStcherbinine/omegapy/README.md

 ~~~

 ## Update
-Go to the previously cloned repository, pull the last updates, and install with pip:
+Go to the previously cloned repository, pull the last updates, and install them with pip:
 ~~~bash
 cd omegapy
 git pull